Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 A related mapping task is migrating data from one assembly to another either via alignment tool or by converting assembly coordinates.
-The implementation of the UCSC LifOver tool in `rtracklayer` (thanks Michael) and the availability of the UCSC chain files in `AnnotationHub` (thanks Sonali) make this a straightforward operation.
+The implementation of the UCSC LiftOver tool in `rtracklayer` (thanks Michael) and the availability of the UCSC chain files in `AnnotationHub` (thanks Sonali) make this a straightforward operation.